sebastianroar/sebastianroar/README.md

 ## 💻 Experience

 - 6 months of experience in the Sofwtaware Development field (Codeable)
-- During my bootcamp experience I worked with a variety of technologies, but mainly with React, JavaScript, HTML and CSS.
+- During my bootcamp experience I worked with a variety of technologies, but mainly with React, JavaScript, Node, HTML and CSS.

 ## 🎨 Skills

-- Front-End Web Development
+- Full-Stack Web Development (Front-End focused)
 - Pixel-perfect results
 - Knowledge and passion for design
 - UI/UX principles of web and mobile interfaces